 Entry into the Level I Year Long Manual Therapy Program is open to graduates of an accredited physical therapy college.
 All applicants must be licensed to practice in the state of Massachusetts.
 Candidates must register online and will receive notice that their application has been received.
 Interviews will be scheduled within a short period from the application being submitted, candidates will then be selected and notified thereafter.
 Open enrollment.

 Candidates for the Level II Year Long Manual Therapy Program must have completed the IOMT’s Level I Certificate Program.
-Candidates will be selected and notified within four weeks of receiving their application, and final selection will be based on a review of each student’s educational background and experience.
+Candidates will be selected and notified within four weeks of receiving their application.
 Class size is limited to six students.

 The Institute of Orthopaedic Manual Therapy